gvenck/gvenck.github.io/pages/award-rules.md

 > The prize will be awarded at the closing ceremony of the event

-> The best 3 abstracts will receive a free registration for the 3rd IMPB in 2019
+> The three best abstracts will receive a free registration for the following IMPB

-> The best abstract will receive a free registration for the 10th Brazilian Congress of Plant Breeding